Prepare for a Mountain Climbing Trip

 Important Things to Know if You Become Lost

-- 4Be visible.Make sure you stay in an open area so it will be easier for the rescuers to spot you.
+- 4Make sure you stay in an open area so it will be easier for the rescuers to spot you.
 If you notice a helicopter searching above you, lie down so you will look bigger from above and they can more easily see you.
-Wave your arms so the movement will get their attention.Advertisement
+Wave your arms so the movement will get their attention.Be visible.Advertisement

 Tips and Warnings